bdotnet/k8s-workshop/README.md

 # k8s-workshop

+## Presentation

+The presentation used in the workshop is available [here](https://www.slideshare.net/MohitChhabra1/containerization-in-microsoft-azure)

+## Demo Application

-Basic Todo application with ASP.NET Core 2.1 Razor Pages as Front end & ASP.NET Core 2.1 WEB API as backend
+Basic Todo application with ASP.NET Core 2.1 Razor Pages as Front end & ASP.NET Core 2.1 WEB API as backend.

+This slimmed down version has its inspiration from the full blown application : https://github.com/paolosalvatori/service-fabric-acs-kubernetes-multi-container-app

 Built using Visual Studio for Mac and Visual Studio Code.
 Container images are created using Docker for Mac.
 Application was tested against minikube running within a Mac machine.
 All the below mentioned steps should work everywhere irrespective of Windows/Linux/Mac.